TUWien/DocScan/README.md

 ### Sync and build the project

 ## API keys
-The app makes use of two APIs that require keys which are not published in the repository and should never be provided to the public.
-Instead not working dummy keys are provided in the following files:
+The app makes use of two APIs (Dropbox and Firebase) that require keys which are not published in the repository and should never be provided to the public.
-- `gradle.properties`: contains the key for Dropbox integration
-- `google-services.json`: contains the key for Firebase integration (needed for OCR)

-You can get the API key if you send a mail to docscan@cvl.tuwien.ac.at.
-Before you replace the dummy keys, assure that you do not commit the keys with the following commands:
+You can get the API keys if you send a mail to docscan@cvl.tuwien.ac.at.
-- `git update-index --assume-unchanged google-services.json`
-- `git update-index --assume-unchanged gradle.properties`

 ## Visual Studio Project (C++ Library)
 - Optional for testing the C++ module